shaktib123/2DAugmentedReality/README.md

-# HelloAR
+# 2DAugmentedReality
-A Augmented Reality APP
+A Augmented Reality APP to place 2D object in realtime.